-When performing a backup the Backup Client displays an error "Invalid synch token found - ensure this is the only backup client backing up to this account".
+When performing a backup, the backup client displays an error "Invalid sync token found - ensure this is the only backup client backing up to this account".

-A similar error will be seen on the Storage as well; "Warn: GROUP\ACCOUNT - Backup: Sync tokens do not match.
+A similar error will be seen on the Storage Platform as well: "Warn: GROUP\ACCOUNT - Backup: Sync tokens do not match.
 User possibly backing up from a different machine."

 The following are typical scenarios when the error is seen:

-When reconnecting to the account.
-E.g. after a reinstall of the Backup Client.
-There will be no token present on the Backup Client.
+When reconnecting to an account, e.g. after a reinstall of the backup client.
+There will be no token present on the backup client.

 Perform a backup.
-After a successfull backup completion the token will be updated.
+After a successful backup completion, the token will be updated.

-There was a problem on the Backup Client updating the cache or cache is corrupt/cleared.
+There was a problem on the backup client updating the cache (or the cache is corrupt/has been cleared).

-Check the backup logs etc and resolve any issues that can cause problems during the cache update.
+Check the backup logs and resolve any issues that can cause problems during the cache update.
 Once resolved, perform a backup.
-After a successfull backup completion the token will be updated.
+After a successful backup, the token will be updated.

 More than one machine backing up to the same account.

-Note: Data corruption can occur in this scenario, result in errors and large backups daily and unable to restore data.
+Note: Data corruption can occur in this scenario, resulting in errors and large backups daily, as well as the inability to restore data.